 In GCPS, the criteria for defining a school with a diverse student population is one with varied socioeconomic status and diverse needs that address the delivery of specialized instruction and behavior programs.
 Those programs depend on the size and the diversity of students identified.
 The ethnic population is proportionally higher on the southern end than on the northern end of schools across the county.
-In Artifact #1, the chart demonstrates the FARMS rate for each school.
-In schools with a high FARMS rate, more human and capital resources are provided for Title I schools.
-Furthermore, in Artifact #2, the chart demonstrates a lack of racial and ethnic diversity.

 The vision, mission, and goals of the Garrett County Board of Education and GCPS align with all stakeholders.
-Administrators, certified staff, and support staff offer an educational environment nurturing students to become productive, enthusiastic, and successful members of society.
+Administrators, certified staff, and support staff offer an educational environment nurturing all students to become productive, enthusiastic, and successful members of society.
 Those goals are defined as characteristics of the school environment that inspire and foster a student growth mindset by providing rigorous instruction and learning opportunities, sustaining a culture of excellence, and preparing our students for life in an ever-changing world.